Iced Tea Lemonade

 1. Make the Honey-Lemon Syrup

-2. Brew the Tea
+2. Brew the Black Tea at the Correct Temperature

-3. Build the Lemon Base
+3. Prepare the Lemon Pulp and Build the Base

 *Notes